 4. Ring Solar Pathlight

-If you have other ring products like ring video doorbell, then the Ring Solar Pathlight is the best for you.
+If you have other ring products like Ring video doorbells, then the Ring Solar Pathlight is the best for you.
 They provide downward-facing illumination for your walkway, and the brightness settings can be adjusted easily.
 It also works well with Alexa, and you can set it up such that it sends you notifications once it detects movement.

 We especially admire its motion sensors, which come on once they detect a presence.
 This prolongs the light’s battery life.
 You can also configure the light such that your Ring camera or video doorbell starts recording when it detects movement.